typedb/typedb-ml/README.md

 ### Run the Example

-Take a look at [The PyTorch Geometric heterogeneous data example](kglib/examples/diagnosis) to see a walkthrough of how to use KGLIB to build a GNN that runs over data from TypeDB.
+Take a look at the [PyTorch Geometric heterogeneous link prediction example](kglib/examples/diagnosis) to see how to use KGLIB to build a GNN on TypeDB data.

 ### Building from source